 You can hire a personal guide or driver to take you to Xochimilco or Teotihuacan outside of the city, or join a group tour, but these places are also easily reached on public transportation for a fraction of the price.
 Buses leave to Teotihuacan every 15 minutes from the City’s Terminal Norte (or the Northern bus terminal) and you can get out to Xochimilco or Coyoacán on the metro and light-rail train.
 If you do the Xochimilco canals on your own, don’t get scammed, the official government prices listed at the docks (usually around 350 pesos) are per RIDE not per person.

 Checking out a show or concert in Mexico City is likely to be only slightly cheaper than in your home country, but the movies are a fraction of the price (around $5) and ones from the USA or England will be in English with Spanish subtitles unless it’s a movie for children.

+Are you avoiding Mexico City for outdated reasons?
 Whatever your budget, a trip to Mexico City is far less expensive than in most attractive capital cities of the world and should be in your travel plans this year—exchange rates this good are bound to be temporary.

 Lydia Carey is a writer and translator living full time in Mexico City.
 Her new book, Mexico City Streets: La Roma, is a fascinating guide for tourists and locals alike to one of the city’s most artistic and eclectic neighborhoods: Colonia Roma.
 It’s available in Kindle and paperback versions.